Foster (or “Classroom”) Grandparents serve in schools, are involved in their communities, and are INCREDIBLE!

 Through mentoring and tutoring our Grandparents help children to develop foundations for success in school and in life.
 They teach, guide and share life experience with children; children teach and appreciate older adults and share the wonder of mastering new competencies.

-How to become a Foster Grandparent
+How to become a Classroom Grandparent

 Eligible adults serve in public and private school classrooms and Head Start Centers across five Indiana counties (Bartholomew, Brown, Decatur, Jackson, and Jennings).
-Foster Grandparents must be at least 55 years of age, pass a criminal history check, and meet income eligibility guidelines.
+Classroom Grandparents must be at least 55 years of age, pass a criminal history check, and meet income eligibility guidelines.

 They must demonstrate an unlimited capacity for patience, compassion and the development of children.
 Our Grandparents serve 15 hours per week or more, receive an hourly, tax-free stipend for their time (about $150-$250 per month), travel reimbursement to/from their assignments, supplemental liability insurance, paid monthly training, vacation and sick pay.